Corvus (constellation): Stars

 The German cartographer Johann Bayer used the Greek letters Alpha through Eta to label the most prominent stars in the constellation.
 John Flamsteed gave nine stars Flamsteed designations, while one star he designated in the neighbouring constellation Crater—31 Crateris—lay within Corvus once the constellation boundaries were established in 1930.
 Within the constellation's borders, there are 29 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)

 Four principal stars, Delta, Gamma, Epsilon, and Beta Corvi, form a quadrilateral asterism known as "the "Spica's Spanker" or "the Sail".
 Although none of the stars are particularly bright, they lie in a dim area of the sky, rendering the asterism easy to distinguish in the night sky.
 Gamma and Delta serve as pointers toward Spica.

 Also called Gienah, Gamma is the brightest star in Corvus at magnitude 2.59.
 Its traditional name means "wing", the star marking the left wing in Bayer's Uranometria.
 154±1 light-years from Earth, it is a blue-white hued giant star of spectral type B8III that is 4.2±+0.4 times as massive, and 355 times as luminous as the Sun.
 Around 160±+40 million years old, it has largely exhausted its core hydrogen and begun expanding and cooling as it moves away from the main sequence.
 A binary star, it has a companion orange or red dwarf star of spectral type K5V to M5V that is about 0.8 times as massive as the Sun.
 Around 50 astronomical units (Note: The distance between the Earth and the Sun is one astronomical unit.) distant from Gamma Corvi A, it is estimated to complete an orbit in 158 years.

+The constellation Corvus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.